Dextromethorphan/quinidine

 Dextromethorphan/quinidine, sold under the brand name Nuedexta, is a fixed-dose combination medication for the treatment of pseudobulbar affect (PBA).
 It contains dextromethorphan (DXM) and the class I antiarrhythmic agent quinidine.

 Dextromethorphan/quinidine was approved for medical use in the United States in October 2010, and is marketed by Avanir Pharmaceuticals.

 Medical uses

 DXM/quinidine is used in the treatment of PBA.
 In a 12-week randomized, double-blind trial, amyotrophic lateral sclerosis and multiple sclerosis patients with significant PBA were given either Nuedexta 20/10 mg or placebo.
 In 326 randomized patients, the PBA-episode daily rate was 46.9% (p < 0.0001) lower for Nuedexta than for placebo.
 The three deaths in each of the two drug treatment arms and the single death in the placebo arm of the study were believed to be due to the natural course of the disease.
+DMX/quinidine has been reported to reduce bulbar symptoms such as dysarthria and dysphagia in patients with amyotrophic lateral sclerosis, with positive patient-reported outcomes in a multicenter study.